Bank Leumi: Bank Leumi

 After the founding of the state of Israel in 1948, the bank won the concession to issue new banknotes.
 In 1950, the bank was renamed Bank Leumi le-Israel (National Bank of Israel).
 When the Bank of Israel was established in 1954, Bank Leumi became a commercial bank.

 In 1971, Bank Leumi acquired Arab Israel Bank (Ai Bank; est. 1960), which serves mainly the Arab Citizens of Israel in the north of the country.
 Ai Bank has 35 branches located in Israel's northern and Triangle regions.

 The Government of Israel nationalized Bank Leumi in 1983, as a result of the Bank Stock Crisis.

 In 2007, the bank denied being in possession of funds deposited by Jews who were murdered in the Holocaust.
 Although denying any wrongdoing, in 2011 the bank agreed to pay out 130m NIS after a state inquiry claimed 300m NIS was being held in 3,577 dormant accounts.
 The bank was accused of refusing to cooperate with the investigation by refraining from disclosing information about the large amounts of unclaimed money.

 In 2011, Bank Leumi acquired Geneva-based Banque Safdie SA for CHF 143m.
 Bank Leumi merged Banque Safdie with Bank Leumi Switzerland Ltd to form Leumi Private Bank in early 2012.

 Leumi closed its representative office in Melbourne, Australia in October 2013.

 In July 2014, Bank Julius Baer announced that it had purchased the private banking assets of Bank Leumi.
 Baer bought Bank Leumi (Luxembourg) S.A., Leumi's private bank in Luxembourg and Leumi will also transfer the clients of Leumi Private Bank to Baer.

-In July 2019, Dr. Samer Haj-Yehia was appointed chairman.
+In July 2019, Samer Haj-Yehia was appointed chairman.

 Bank Leumi USA, the bank's U.S. subsidiary, was purchased by Valley National Bank in 2022 for US$1.2 billion in cash and stock.

-Criticism

-Involvement in Israeli settlements
+In 2023 Pablo Rosenberg and Gal Toren began to serve as presenters of the Bank.

+Controversy

+In October 2017, Danish pension firm Sampension banned investment in Leumi alongside three other companies operating in illegal Israeli settlements in the West Bank, including Bank Hapoalim, Israeli telecoms firm Bezeq and German firm Heidelberg Cement.

 On 12 February 2020, the United Nations published a database of 112 companies helping to further Israeli settlement activity in the West Bank, including East Jerusalem, as well as in the occupied Golan Heights.
 These settlements are considered illegal under international law.
 Bank Leumi was listed on the database on account of its "provision of services and utilities supporting the maintenance and existence of settlements" and "banking and financial operations helping to develop, expand or maintain settlements and their activities" in these occupied territories.

 On 5 July 2021, Norway's largest pension fund KLP said it would divest from Bank Leumi together with 15 other business entities implicated in the UN report for their links to Israeli settlements in the occupied West Bank.